amperity/amperity-docs/amperity_datagrid/source/destination_meta_ads_manager.rst

                ...
                WHERE uit.order_datetime > (CURRENT_DATE - interval '62' day)

-            Use "62" for the initial send to |destination-name|, and then update "62" to "7" before the next send to maintain a 7-day rolling window.
+            Update "62" to "7" before the next send to maintain a 7-day rolling window.

        **system_generated**
          Use when the offline conversion occurred automatically, such as from a subscription renewal or monthly auto-pay.